datavore-labs/flyd/ERRORS.md

 s.chain
 ```

-@todo: API with events in mind
+@todo: API with errors in mind